jordanlambrecht/modular-tdarr-flows/README.md

 - Add variable to set the maximum number of audio channels to keep (low priority)
 - Add optional variable to enable Loudnorm processing (medium priority)
+- Add 'checkpoint' file overwrites.
+If enabled, the controller flow will overwrite the original file after each module.
+For example, if audio transcoding is successful but video transcoding fails, the audio transcoding will have already overwritten the original file.
+When we retry the flow, it will bypass all the work needed for audio transcoding and go directly to video transcoding, saving time/resources.
+- Change variable names to camelCase (low priority)